-- 1. Admission to Sixth Form is based on first come first served basis. - 2.
-Prospective parents may register interests to join the ISCS Sixth Form at any time during the academic year in IGCSE/GCSE/GCE (Grade 11/12) and places are not confirmed until IGCSE/GCSE/GCE results are provided in the form of an original statement of results from the relevant exam board, original IGCSE/GCSE/GCE certificate and/or attested IGCSE/GCSE/GCE copy of the certificate at the beginning of the academic year in Grade/Grade 12 or 13.
-Furthermore, it is important to note that proper transfer certificate and registration documents are required to complete the registration process with Ministry of Education in order to register the prospective student on our roll. - 3.
-Entry to Sixth Form is only acceptable at the beginning of the academic year in Grade 12/13.
-Students cannot join the Sixth Form to study AS/A Level courses during or later in the academic year. - 4.
-Entry to Sixth Form is based on the prospective student attaining and meeting grades requirements. - Prospective students/parents should email the Head of 6th Form (jahidaj@iscs.sch.ae) or call on +971 6 534 4444 Ext 3588 at the end of August to enquire about entry to Sixth Form and complete the Sixth Form Registration if full entry requirements are met. - 6.
-If accepted, the first step will be a formal interview with the Sixth Form Coordinator/Secondary Director and prospective student including their parents.
-During this meeting, a learning contract will be signed (this is mandatory for all students who are/not ISCS students). - 7.
-If required, an entry exam will be taken for the subject chosen to study in Grade 12/13. - 8.
-An attested good conduct certificate for students within Middle East is required, and in the event the student is coming from outside the Middle East, a character reference on a school letter head with school stamp/seal is a must. - 9.
-A copy of Grade 10 and 11 Report Card is also required to keep on file for University Requirements purposes. - 10.
-Students can only attend registered AS/A Level courses chosen to study in Grade 12/13. - 11.
-Specifications taught in Sixth Form are from Edexcel UK approved JCQ Exam Board. - 12.
-Students transferring to join ISCS Sixth Form in Grade 13 can only do so if they are transferring from an Edexcel Centre or approved JCQ exam board with all exams taken in Grade 12 from Edexcel or JCQ Board Post-16 specifications.
+- ✓ Admission to Sixth Form is based on first come first served basis. - ✓ Prospective parents may register interests to join the ISCS Sixth Form at any time during the academic year in IGCSE/GCSE (Year 11) and places are not confirmed until IGCSE/GCSE results are provided in the form of an original statement of results from the relevant exam board, original IGCSE/GCSE certificate and/or attested IGCSE/GCSE copy of the certificate at the beginning of the academic year in Year 12 or 13.
+Furthermore, it is important to note that proper transfer certificate and registration documents are required to complete the registration process with Ministry of Education in order to register the prospective student on our roll. - ✓ Entry to Sixth Form is only acceptable at the beginning of the academic year in Year 12.
+Students cannot join the Sixth Form to study AS/A Level courses during or later in the academic year. - ✓ Entry to Sixth Form is based on the prospective student attaining and meeting grades requirements. - ✓ Prospective students/parents should email the Head of Secondary (cagdas.Degirmenci@iscs.sch.ae) or call on +971 6 534 4444 Ext 3589 at the end of August to enquire about entry to Sixth Form and complete the Sixth Form Registration if full entry requirements are met. - ✓ If accepted, the first step will be a formal interview with the Head of Secondary and prospective student including their parents.
+During this meeting, a learning contract will be signed (this is mandatory for all students who are/not ISCS students). - ✓ If required, an entry exam will be taken for the subject chosen to study in Year 12/13.
+An attested good conduct certificate for students within Middle East is required, and in the event the student is coming from outside the Middle East, a character reference on a school letter head with school stamp/seal is a must. - ✓ A copy of Year 10 and 11 Report Card is also required to keep on file for University Requirements purposes.

+- ✓ Students can only attend registered AS/A Level courses chosen to study in Year 12/13. - ✓ Specifications taught in Sixth Form are from Edexcel UK approved JCQ Exam Board. - Students transferring to join ISCS Sixth Form in year 13 can only do so if they are transferring from an Edexcel Centre or approved JCQ exam board with all exams taken in year 12 from Edexcel or JCQ Board Post-16 specifications.
 The transferring exam centre/student should also provide ISCS with their UCI (Unique Candidate Identifier number).